SaraMigoya/firebase-test/README.md

 # node-firebase-test
-Is a simple exercise to create, get and delete contacts using Firebase Databse with a simple using UI
+Is a simple exercise to create, get and delete contacts using Firebase Databse with a simple UI usin bootstrap

 ##Stack
 -Frrebase